"

 This chapter:

-• explains strain theories as frameworks for understanding crime, positing that certain stressors, like the inability to achieve goals or exposure to negative stimuli, increase the likelihood of criminal behavior as a coping mechanism.
+• explains strain theories as frameworks for understanding crime, suggesting that certain stressors, such as the inability to achieve goals or exposure to negative stimuli, increase the likelihood of criminal behavior as a way of coping.

-• explores Robert Agnew’s General Strain Theory (GST), emphasizing how high-magnitude, unjust, and low-social-control strains—such as discrimination, homelessness, and abuse—are particularly conducive to crime.
+• Explores Robert Agnew’s General Strain Theory (GST), highlighting how high-magnitude, unjust, and low-social-control strains—such as discrimination, homelessness, and abuse—are especially likely to lead to crime.

-• describes how strains contribute to crime by fostering negative emotions, particularly anger, frustration, and depression, which may push individuals toward crime as a form of relief or retaliation.
+• describes how strains influence crime by encouraging negative emotions, especially anger, frustration, and depression, which can lead individuals to commit crimes as a way to find relief or seek revenge.

 • highlights factors influencing criminal coping, including poor coping skills, low social support, association with criminal peers, and beliefs that justify crime as a valid response to strain.